Tenet (film): Casting

-Washington, Pattinson, and Debicki were cast in March 2019.
-Each of them was only permitted to read the screenplay while locked in a room.
+John David Washington, Robert Pattinson, and Elizabeth Debicki were cast in March 2019.
+Each of them was permitted to read the screenplay only while locked in a room.
 Nolan chose Washington based on his performance in BlacKkKlansman (2018).
 Washington kept diaries in which he expanded the Protagonist's backstory.
 Pattinson took some of Neil's mannerisms from political journalist and author Christopher Hitchens.
 Kat was originally going to be an older woman, but Debicki's appearance in Widows (2018) convinced the filmmakers otherwise.

 The casting of Dimple Kapadia, Aaron Taylor-Johnson, Clémence Poésy, Michael Caine, and Kenneth Branagh was announced as filming started.
-Kapadia's screen test was put together by director Homi Adajania while working on his 2020 film Angrezi Medium.
+Kapadia's screen test was put together by director Homi Adajania while working on his film Angrezi Medium (2020).
 Caine was only given the pages from the script that included what was filmed on his one day of work.
 Branagh rescheduled production on his own directorial venture Death on the Nile (2022) to take his part, claiming to have studied the manuscript more times than any other in his career.
 Himesh Patel joined the production in August.
 Martin Donovan's inclusion was revealed in the first trailer for the film.